khur/chatroom/README.md

 * npm install

 # **What is it?**
 Classic WebSocket Chatroom with socket.io and a node.js server.
-Uses a RedisDB.
+Persists to a RedisDB.